mariomac/goblog/etc/macias.info/entries/202508160000_gostream_meets_goiter.md

 ### How to iterate a `stream.Stream[T]`

-Before integrating [gostream](https://github.com/mariomac/gostream) with the standard `iter` package, the unique way to iterate a `Stream` was to use the `.ForEach` method (in addition to other collection Methods that internally iterated the streams, for example `.ToSlice`, `.Count`, `.AnyMatch` and so on).
+Before integrating [gostream](https://github.com/mariomac/gostream) with the standard `iter` package, the only way to iterate a `Stream` was to use the `.ForEach` method (in addition to other collection methods that internally iterate the streams, for example `.ToSlice`, `.Count`, `.AnyMatch` and so on).

-Last version of `gostream` provides the following helper functions for iterating a stream.
+The latest version of `gostream` provides the following helper functions for iterating a stream.

 #### Iterating sequential streams